zachchan105/tele-meraki-miner/README.md

 > evrprogpowpow miner with OpenCL, CUDA and stratum support

-**evrprogpowminer** is an ProgPoW GPU mining worker: with evrprogpowminer you can mine Evrmore, which relies on an ProgPoW-based Proof of Work thus including Ethereum ProgPoW and others.
-This is the actively maintained version of evrprogpowminer.
+**telemerakiminer** is an ProgPoW GPU mining worker: with telemerakiminer you can mine Evrmore, which relies on an ProgPoW-based Proof of Work thus including Ethereum ProgPoW and others.
+This is the actively maintained version of telemerakiminer.
 It originates from the [ethminer](https://github.com/ethereum-mining/ethminer) project.
 Check the original [ProgPoW](https://github.com/ifdefelse/progpow) implementation and [EIP-1057](https://eips.ethereum.org/EIPS/eip-1057) for specification.

 ## Features